hanhatnheo/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] Navigation Bar for the Stats and Games sections!
+* [x] Navigation Bar for the Stats and Games sections.

 ## Video Walkthrough